|

 Alternative Housing can be Stylish, Attractive, and Comfortable

-This church is right on the corner of the busiest intersection in Willits, yet inside it is already quiet even though we still have
+This church is right on the corner of the busiest intersection in Willits, yet inside it is quiet even though we have a large circular window facing that intersection.

 Alternative Housing can be Very Safe